 ‘Make the secret library real.’

 We didn’t wait to wonder what we’d do if our plan didn’t work, we just set off running up to the counter.
-Luckily the nicest librarian in the world was waiting up there, she pulled her glasses on and starting clicking on the computer, ‘Books about libraries, is it?’
+Luckily the nicest librarian in the world was waiting up there.
+She pulled her glasses on and starting clicking on the computer, ‘Books about libraries, is it?’

-Then a shadow fell over my writing page.
+A shadow fell over my writing page.